How to Get Rid of Millipedes

 • Caulk the expansion joints where sidewalks, patios, sunrooms, etc., are next to your foundation, as well as along the walls of your basement.

-• Repair all indoor and outdoor water leaks, including leaky pipes, faucets, air conditioners.
+• Repair all indoor and outdoor water leaks, including leaky pipes, faucets, and air conditioners.

 • Use a dehumidifier, if necessary, to keep the air dry in your basement and use fans in rooms that don’t have good airflow.